Joan Werner Laurie

 Joan Ann Werner Laurie (17 November 1920 – 21 March 1964) was an English book and magazine editor.

 Early and private life

 Laurie was born in Marylebone, London, the daughter of Thomas Werner Laurie, a London publisher with a reputation for publishing risqué titles.
 Her parents had three children before they married in 1931.

 After finishing school in Switzerland, she married Paul Clifford Seyler MC, son of the playwright Clifford Seyler, in May 1942.
 She joined the WRNS shortly afterwards, serving as a clerk and then as a driver.
 She worked in an SPCK bookshop after the war, and had a son (Nicholas Laurie Seyler, later Nicholas Werner Laurie, now Nick Laurie), in 1946.
-Her husband left Britain soon after their son was born, and disappeared.
+Her husband left Britain soon after their son was born and disappeared.
 Her father had died in 1944, and she worked for his old company as a production editor.
-She met journalist and broadcaster Nancy Spain in 1950 and they became life partners.
+She met journalist and broadcaster Nancy Spain in 1950 and they became lovers.